 Additional support and disability advice

 Contact ASDAC, in confidence, if you have a condition that might impact on your ability to access the campus, curriculum, teaching, learning, assessments and any other University service.
-It’s best to contact them as soon as possible after you accept an offer.
-Their staff can guide you through the whole process.
+It’s best to contact us as soon as possible after you accept an offer - our staff can guide you through the whole process.

 On this page: